Skip to content

 No 7 There is a hidden entrance that isn’t as busy

-One of the great things about doing any kind of tour is the guides know things about the city you’ll never find from Googling.
+One of the great things about doing any tour is the guides know things about the city you’ll never find from Googling.
 And the guide we had on a recent walking tour we did on our last visit to Paris told us about a hidden entrance to the Louvre.

 Located on the southeastern side of the museum near the Seine River, it’s often overlooked by the general public, making it a savvy choice for those looking to avoid the longer queues typically found at the main entrance.